aadilmallick/my-notes-docusaurus/docs/backend-engineering/08-microservices.md

 ![](https://i.imgur.com/JknQeGR.jpeg)

-## Microservices
+## Microservices intro

 ### Why Microservices

-The tight coupling in monoliths make scaling hard, but if we divide an app into independent pieces, we can scale those pieces independently.
+The tight coupling in monoliths make scaling hard, but if we divide an app into independent pieces, we can scale those pieces independently and develop on them easier

+### Benefits

+### Diadvantages

+- **latency**: since each microservice exposes an API to access over the network, there will always be extra latency as opposed to a monolithic application where all services and infra live on the same VM.
+- **complexity**: It's very complex to build a microservices architecture because you have to always account for failure handling and graceful failover as well as load balancing.